Zhodisov/KeyAuth-crack/README.md

 ## Disclaimer

-I am **not responsible** for any damage, data loss, or issues caused by using these executables.
+**Usage & Purpose**
+The content of this repository is provided solely for educational and research purposes.
+I do **not** endorse, promote, or facilitate any illegal activities, unauthorized access, or any misuse of the provided executables, disassembled code, or other materials.
+All executables and code are provided "as is" without any warranties.
 Use them **at your own risk**.
-By downloading or executing these files, you agree that the responsibility for any consequences lies solely with you.
+By downloading or using these materials, you agree that any consequences arising from their use are your sole responsibility.

+**Notice to GitHub Moderators**
+This repository is maintained strictly for academic, informational, and research purposes.
+The content herein—including disassembled code snippets, downloadable executables, and related files—is presented in a context of analysis and demonstration.
+It is not intended to infringe on any intellectual property rights or to enable any activities that violate applicable laws or GitHub's policies.
+If any content appears questionable, please consider the context of research and fair use.
+Thank you for your understanding and for taking the time to review the materials in their proper context.

+---

 # After a Strike from KeyAuth LLC the video will be available on [KeyAuthLLC.mp4](https://vimeo.com/manage/videos/1052920555/8e4a64b2e7) or [Safemarket.xyz](https://safemarket.xyz)